Contact Us 913.456.5738

 Some of the most common considerations include:

-Not all alimony looks the same, and the type of support ordered often determines how long it lasts.
+Not all spousal support looks the same, and the type of support ordered often determines how long it lasts.
 In Kansas City, the most common types include:

-- Temporary support: Payments made while the divorce is still pending, ending once the case is finalized.
+• Temporary support: Awarded during the divorce process and ending once the case is finalized.

-- Short-term or rehabilitative support: Ordered when one spouse needs time to gain education, job skills, or work experience before becoming financially independent.
+• Short-term or rehabilitative support: Ordered to help a spouse gain education, job training, or work experience to become self-supporting.

-Knowing which type of spousal support applies in your case will give you a clearer picture of how long alimony lasts and what your financial path forward might look like.
+Knowing which type of spousal support applies in your case will give you a clearer picture of how long spousal support lasts and what your financial path forward might look like.

 Can Alimony Payments Change?

 Life after divorce does not always go as planned.
-Because of this, courts in Kansas City allow modifications to spousal support under certain circumstances.
-A judge may review how long alimony lasts if:
+That’s why both Kansas and Missouri allow modifications to alimony when circumstances change.
+A judge may review support orders if:

 How to Plan Around Spousal Support